 The landscape is beautiful.
 In winter dismal, rough, cold, honest.
 In summer warm, lively, fresh.
 It’s a romantic place in its purest form.
 Romantic, as in lyrical, calming, partly lonesome, a place with wild landscapes.

 We rent a car in Copenhagen, packed warm clothes and drove northbound.
 First stop: Dragsholm to gather further information.
 We got a map and decided to see as much as possible.
-And I can already tell you the best part was going to the sea, wrapped in a thick scarf.
-Seeing sea gulls dance in the wind, glide and scream.
+And I can already tell the best part was going to the sea, wrapped in a thick scarf.
+Seeing sea gulls dance with the wind, glide and scream.
 Enjoying fresh salty air and the breeze in my hair.

 What is a Geopark?